 - pens and a highlighter

 - access to a spreadsheet or word processor and printer

-1. Collect your family’s favorite recipes from their current location.
+1. Start by collecting your family’s favorite recipes from their current location.
 Write the name of each recipe, where it is located, and any side dishes on the front of the business cards.
 Then flip the card over and write all of the necessary ingredients for each recipe and side dish on the back of the card.
-I also have a few cards that say “leftovers” and “out to eat.”

-4. With calendar handy, complete your meal planning by placing the cards in each day’s space of the business card holder.
-This system allow an easy exchange of cards until a workable meal plan is in place.
+With calendar handy, complete your meal planning by selecting the meals you want for the coming week and placing those cards in each day’s space of the business card holder.
+This system allows an easy exchange of cards until a workable meal plan is in place.
 The Well Planned Day Homeschool and On the Go planners and the Well Planned Gal’s Online Planner would all work well with this system.

-Using this meal planning system, I can plan our menus for the month and make a grocery list in about ten minutes.
+Obviously, this system takes a little bit of time to set up.
+But, once it’s done, it makes life so much easier!
+Using this easy meal planning system, I can plan our menus for the month and make a grocery list in about ten minutes.
 If our plans change for a meal, I can just switch out the cards and make that meal another night.